Lexington (USA)

 Lexington is inbred 3x4 to the great American sire Sir Archy and 4x4x5 to Sir Archy's sire Diomed, winner of the first Derby Stakes (1880) in England and a great stallion in the early years of the United States.
 His dam Alice Carneal was a winning daughter of the English import Sarpedon, a good racing son of 1823 Derby Stakes winner Emilius.
 She was produced from Rowena, a daughter of the Sir Archy horse Sumpter and the Robin Grey mare Lady Grey.

 Although Lexington's own class was undeniable, his pedigree included animals that could not be traced back to horses registered in the General Stud Book in England and imported to the United States.
-Given the haphazard nature of records of import and export and the losses of both records and livestock incurred during the American Revolution and the Civil War, this is hardly surprising, but it had major repercussions later when the American bloodstock industry entered a major depression caused by the New York racing blackout of 1911-1912.
+Given the haphazard nature of records of import and export and the losses of both records and livestock incurred during the American Revolution and the Civil War, this is hardly surprising, but it had major repercussions later when the American bloodstock industry entered a major depression caused by antigambling legislation and associated racetrack shutdowns that culminated in the New York racing blackout of 1911-1912.
 American horses threatened to flood the English market, and the keepers of the General Stud Book acted to protect the English breeding industry by enacting the notorious Jersey Act of 1913.

 Under the Jersey Act, no horse could be registered in the General Stud Book unless its pedigree traced without flaw to animals already registered therein.
 As the vast majority of good American horses of that period were descendants of Lexington, they were at the stroke of a pen demoted to “half-breds,” greatly decreasing their value as breeding stock in Europe.
 This situation continued until 1949, when the General Stud Book amended its rules for registration to permit the entry of previously inadmissible American and French lines that had been making major inroads on English racing.
 Today, all the world's major Thoroughbred stud books honor one another's entries reciprocally, ending the rift inadvertently brought about by a combination of economic circumstances and one great stallion of imperfect bloodlines.